Article

 • Daily chart: Standard for position traders and longer-term analysis

-• Weekly/Monthly charts: Utilized for identifying long-term trends and key support/resistance levels
+• Weekly/Monthly charts: Used to identify long-term trends and major support/resistance zones

 To illustrate, the same price action can look very different across time frames.
-A strong uptrend on a daily chart might show as a pullback or consolidation on a 1-hour chart, offering varying trading signals depending on the time frame analyzed.
+A strong uptrend on a daily chart may show as a pullback or consolidation on an hourly chart, providing different trading signals depending on the time frame analyzed.

 Candlestick charting is the most widely used method to visualize price movements.
-Each candlestick represents price action during a single period for the selected time frame.
-For example, each candlestick on an hourly chart shows price action for one hour, while on a 4-hour chart, each candlestick represents four hours of price movement.
+Each candlestick represents price action within a single period of any chosen time frame.
+For example, each candlestick on an hourly chart reflects one hour of price activity, while on a 4-hour chart, each represents four hours.

-Candlesticks are "constructed" as follows: The highest point of the candlestick indicates the highest traded price during that period, and the lowest point shows the lowest price.
-The "body" of the candlestick (the colored red or blue "blocks" or thicker sections) represents the opening and closing prices.
-A blue candlestick body indicates the closing price (top of the body) was higher than the opening price (bottom of the body); a red body indicates the opening price was higher than the closing price.
+Candlesticks are "constructed" as follows: The highest point marks the highest traded price during the period, and the lowest point marks the lowest price.
+The "body" (the colored block, typically red or blue) indicates the opening and closing prices.
+A blue candlestick body shows that the closing price (top of the body) was higher than the opening price (bottom of the body); a red body indicates the opening price was higher than the closing price.

-Candlestick colors are a matter of preference.
-Some traders use white and black bodies (the default and most common), others prefer green and red or blue and yellow.
-Regardless of color choice, they provide a clear visual cue to determine whether the price closed higher or lower in that period.
-Candlestick charts often make technical analysis easier than standard bar charts, offering more visual patterns and cues.
+Candlestick colors are a matter of convention.
+Some traders use white and black (the default and most common), others prefer green and red or blue and yellow.
+Regardless of color choice, they provide a quick visual cue to determine whether the price closed higher or lower for the period.
+Candlestick charts often offer clearer visual patterns than traditional bar charts.

 Candlestick Patterns – Dojis